 The company is targeting four main growth areas: next-generation energy, environmental businesses, infrastructure, and regional revitalization.
 It will accumulate knowledge and access next-generation technologies through tie-ups with partners in industry, academia, and government.
 Through co-creation with companies in different industries, the company will strive to create businesses that help bring about a carbon-free society, such as by visualizing CO2 emissions.

 The company forecasts segment profit attributable to owners of the parent of JPY3.9bn (+46.1% YoY).

-Along with its release of FY03/21 results on April 30, 2021, Itochu Enex also outlined its new medium-term business plan, SHIFT!
+In April, 2021, Itochu Enex outlined its new medium-term business plan, SHIFT!
 2022, covering FY03/22 and FY03/23.
-Under its new medium-term business plan, SHIFT!
-2022, the company is targeting annual operating cash flow of JPY30.0bn, a consolidated dividend payout ratio of over 40%, and new investments of JPY60.0bn over the two years, half of which (JPY30.0bn) will be for growth investments (growth investments under the previous medium-term plan were JPY16.8bn over two years).
+Under SHIFT!
+2022, the company is targeting annual operating cash flow of over JPY30.0bn, a consolidated dividend payout ratio of over 40%, and new investments of JPY60.0bn over the two years, half of which (JPY30.0bn) will be for growth investments (growth investments under the previous medium-term plan were JPY16.8bn over two years).
 Having mainly engaged in petroleum product sales, Itochu Enex is beginning to “shift” to a new business framework, honing the earnings capacity of its existing businesses while seeking sustainable growth amid the transition toward a carbon-free society.
 The company will actively pursue new business areas, environmental businesses, next-generation energy, and overseas businesses.

 Two-year period of FY03/22 and FY03/23